Divi307/DataSniper-Portfolio/README.md

 ## Micro Contour v1.4

-Contour Mini is a survey-data processing tool designed to generate smooth contours and detailed grids from manually corrected DXF files.
+Micro Contour is a survey-data processing tool designed to generate smooth contours and detailed grids from manually corrected DXF files.

 ### Features